 Pomacentridae

 Damselfishes – Small, oval to oblong, and laterally compressed.
-The mouth is small and oblique.
-The lateral line is incomplete or interrupted.
-The dorsal fin is continuous, with the spiny portion having a longer base than the soft portion.
-Caudal fin is shallowly to deeply forked (Kells and Carpenter 2011).
+Mouth small and oblique.
+Lateral line incomplete or interrupted.
+Dorsal fin continuous, with the spiny portion having a longer base than the soft portion.
+Caudal fin shallowly to deeply forked (Kells and Carpenter 2011).

 Abudefduf saxatilis – Sergent Major